 Early intervention when problems first emerge can prevent more severe disordered eating and increase the chances of full recovery.
 “Recovery is a complex process that is unique to each person’s experience with an eating disorder.
 Having enough support – especially when transitioning back into everyday life – is crucial to help prevent relapse,” says Greta Gleissner, co-founder and executive director of Eating Disorder Recovery Specialists, the first and only program in the country to exclusively care for people suffering with eating disorders in the comfort and privacy of their own homes and communities.

-On this National Eating Disorders Awareness Week, in keeping with the goals to improve public understanding of the signs, causes, symptoms and treatments, here are five things you might not know about eating disorders:
+On this National Eating Disorders Awareness Week, in keeping with the goals to improve public understanding of the signs, causes, symptoms and treatments, here are 5 things you didn’t know about eating disorders:

 1. Eating disorders don’t discriminate.
 They don’t discriminate between the young and the old, genders or race.
 While most eating disorders are associated with younger populations, according to the National Eating Disorders Association, studies show that 90 percent of adult women worry about their weight, and 60 percent engage in weight control behaviors that have the potential to manifest in disordered eating patterns.
 Though assessment tests have been historically biased towards female populations, reports show that of the 30 million people suffering with eating disorders in the U.S., one-third – 10 million – are men.